BboxLab/bboxiot-library/README.md

 Specific features are :

-* bluetooth Low Energy devices control
+* BLE devices control
-* bluetooth connection workflow management
+* BLE connection workflow management
-* high level APIs for for controlling bluetooth workflow and devices
+* high level APIs for for controlling BLE workflow and devices
 * flexible architecture and datamodel for multi-protocol implementation

 # Version History